 17) Google Keep

-There is numerous tools to manage notes like Evernote and OneNote.
-However, Google Keep is light weight and super easy tool that comes handy while managing daily chores.
+There are numerous tools to manage notes like Evernote and OneNote.
+However, Google Keep is a lightweight and super easy tool that comes in handy while managing daily chores.

-Best part of Google Keep is its native integration with other Google services.
-It has a spectacular system for setting reminders that ties directly into other Google services.
+The best part of Google Keep is its native integration with other Google services.
+It has a spectacular system for setting reminders that tie directly into other Google services.

 18) Google Drawings

 Many of us are familiar with Google Docs, Sheets, and Slides, but not everyone knows about Google Drawings.
 Although it’s not a full image editor like MS Paint, Google Drawings is a powerful real-time collaborative graphics editor.
 It’s essentially an online whiteboard that lets you create diagrams, flow charts, wireframes, infographics, and more.

 Here’s what you can do with Google Drawing:

 - Edit drawings online in real-time with anyone you choose, and invite others to view your edits in real-time.